Ihor16/multi-runner/README.md

 * The `rn` pipes the output to the `less` command, so your terminal is not flooded with the output.
 You can exit it by pressing `q`

-* Since the "setup.sh" creates a symbolic link in your "~/bin" directory, when you pull a newer version of this repo with `git pull`, the updated "rn" script will be automatically picked up in the "~/bin" directory without any configuration required.
-This works even if you renamed the "rn" file in your "~/bin"
+* Since the "setup.sh" creates a symbolic link in your "~/bin" directory, when you pull a newer version of this repo with `git pull`, the updated "rn" script will be automatically picked up there without any configuration required.
+This works even if you renamed the "rn" file in that directory

 ## How to modify